Other-People-UCSD/Pink-Currents/submissions.md

 (There are two other open submissions at UC San Diego that can be located on our discord! <a href="https://discord.gg/Z9eFGkd9bU" rel="noreferer noopener">https://discord.gg/Z9eFGkd9bU</a>)

-*Magazine submissions will be selected based on quality, originality, creativity, and the creator's interpretation of our theme, Eclipse!
+*Magazine submissions will be selected based on quality, originality, creativity, and the creator's intent!

 # Reading Period: